1 mg and 2 mg tablets

 RESOTRANS 2 mg tablets are pink, round, biconvex shaped tablets marked PRU 2 on one side.

-The active ingredient in RESOTRANS tablets is prucalopride.
-The 1 mg tablet contains 1 mg of prucalopride and the 2 mg tablet contains 2 mg of prucalopride.
+The active ingredient in RESOTRANS tablets is prucalopride succinate.
+The 1 mg tablet contains 1 mg of prucalopride and the 2 mg tablet contains 2 mg of prucalopride in pack sizes of 7 and 28 enteric coated tablets.

 The other ingredients in the 1 mg tablet are lactose, cellulose - microcrystalline, magnesium stearate, silica - colloidal anhydrous, hypromellose, titanium dioxide, macrogol 3000 and glycerol triacetate.